Directly driving the coil with the MegaSquirt-I PCB 3.0 and MSnS-E 024s9 or later or the MegaSquirt-II

 Note – want to trigger a distributorless ignition or sequential injection from the stock distributor?
 We now offer a bolt in trigger disc that gives you that option.
 It needs slightly different mods and settings; see this article for how to set it up.

-It’s choice time, MS1 with MS1/Extra firmware, or MS2.
-You can use an MS3 with the MS2 mods shown here, although to take full advantage of the MS3’s capabilities, it is better to use our L28ET trigger disc setup to allow sequential injection.
+It’s choice time, MS1 with MS1/Extra firmware, MS2, or MS3.
+You can use an MS3 with the MS2 mods shown here, although to take full advantage of the MS3’s capabilities, it is better to use our L28ET trigger disc upgrade to allow sequential injection.